dleinen89/nhvas-audit/memory-bank/activeContext.md

 ## Next Steps

 ### 1. Complete Mass Management Module
-- Create routes for the Mass Management audit API
+- Fix issue where nothing appears when clicking "Start Audit" on the mass management page (/mass-management)
 - Implement file upload functionality for evidence documents
 - Build interactive checklists for each of the 8 standards
 - Develop the audit progress tracking system